Threatened species

-Threatened species are any species (including animals, plants and fungi) which are vulnerable to extinction in the near future.
+A threatened species is any species (including animals, plants and fungi) which is vulnerable to extinction in the near future.
 Species that are threatened are sometimes characterised by the population dynamics measure of critical depensation, a mathematical measure of biomass related to population growth rate.
-This quantitative metric is one method of evaluating the degree of endangerment.
+This quantitative metric is one method of evaluating the degree of endangerment without direct reference to human activity.

 IUCN definition

 The International Union for Conservation of Nature (IUCN) is the foremost authority on threatened species, and treats threatened species not as a single category, but as a group of three categories, depending on the degree to which they are threatened: